Sphericality and Smoothness of Schubert Varieties: Inversion Sets

+In Figure~\ref{F:S4}, we depict $(S_4,\leq_{R})$ together with the simple roots of the inversion sets of each of its elements.

 \begin{Proposition} Let $X_{wB}$ be a Schubert variety in $G/B$.
-If one of the following equivalent conditions are satisfied, then $X_{wB}$ is a homogeneous spherical $L(w)$-variety, where $L(w)$ is a Levi factor of the stabilizer in $G$ of $X_{wB}$. \begin{enumerate} \item[(1)] The set of elements in the lower interval $[id,w^{-1}]_L$ in the left weak order on $W$ is equal to the set of elements in the lower interval $[id,w^{-1}]$ in the Bruhat-Chevalley order on $W$. \item[(2)] The set of elements in the lower interval $[id,w]_R$ in the right weak order on $W$ is equal to the set of elements in the lower interval $[id,w]$ in the Bruhat-Chevalley order on $W$. \end{enumerate} \end{Proposition}
+If one of the following equivalent conditions are satisfied, then $X_{wB}$ is a homogeneous spherical $L(w)$-variety. \begin{enumerate} \item[(1)] The set of elements in the lower interval $[id,w^{-1}]_L$ in the left weak order on $W$ is equal to the set of elements in the lower interval $[id,w^{-1}]$ in the Bruhat-Chevalley order on $W$. \item[(2)] The set of elements in the lower interval $[id,w]_R$ in the right weak order on $W$ is equal to the set of elements in the lower interval $[id,w]$ in the Bruhat-Chevalley order on $W$. \end{enumerate} \end{Proposition}